yhsiao2/weatherApp/README.md

 This is a project about creating a weather app by pulling data from an API.
 Which openweathermap.org was used.

 ##Usage
-Since the web app requires an API key to work, please either input your own API key from openweathermap.org Step 1: create a config.js file in the same directory as your index.html step 2: paste the following code into config.js
+Since the web app requires an API key to work, please input your own API key from openweathermap.org Step 1: create a config.js file in the same directory as your index.html step 2: paste the following code into config.js